mid1221213/dash.pl/README.md

 to match the device on which you want to listen.

-Then, below, you have an array containing 2 structures (hash references).
-Each structure contains the hardware address (a.k.a Ethernet address, MAC address) `hwaddr`, the `name` (used only for display) and the `action` to do when the button is pushed.
+Then, below in the script, you can see an array containing 2 structures (hash references).
+Each structure contains the hardware address (a.k.a.
+Ethernet address, MAC address) `hwaddr`, the `name` (used only for display) and the `action` to do when the button is pushed.

 The first time you only need to configure the device because you don't already know the MAC addresses.